 How to use Carafate Suspension, (Final Dose Form)

 Shake the bottle well before each dose.
-Take this medicine by mouth, usually 2 teaspoonfuls 4 times daily, on an empty stomach at least 1 hour before a meal, or as directed by your doctor.
+Take this medicine by mouth on an empty stomach (at least 1 hour before a meal) as directed by your doctor, usually 4 times daily.
+The dosage is based on your medical condition and response to treatment.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same times each day.
 It is important to continue taking this medication even if you do not feel ulcer pain.
 Do not stop taking this medication without consulting your doctor.
 It may take 4 to 8 weeks for your ulcer to heal completely.